Spanish cuisine: Middle Ages

-The Visigoths' limited but lasting contributions to Spanish cuisine included the spread of the consumption of fermented milk and the preference for avoiding mixing water and wine.
+The Visigoths' limited but lasting contributions to Spanish cuisine included the consumption of fermented milk products.

-Rice was possibly introduced for the first time by Byzantines in the Iberian Peninsula by the 6th century.
-After the Muslim conquest of the Iberian peninsula in the 8th century, Arabs expanded rice cultivation, bringing new irrigation techniques originally from the Indian subcontinent that also allowed for the cultivation of crops such as sugar cane, watermelon, lemon and oranges.
-Other ingredients possibly introduced in the Iberian Peninsula during the Hispano-Muslim period include sorghum, spinach, eggplant, peach, apricot and saffron.
+It is believed rice was introduced in the 6th century by the Byzantines.
+After the Muslim conquest of the Iberian peninsula in the 8th century, rice cultivation was expanded by the Arabs.
+New irrigation techniques were brought from the Indian subcontinent led to the cultivation of crops such as sugar cane, watermelon, lemon and oranges.
+Other ingredients believed to have been introduced in the Iberian Peninsula during the Hispano-Muslim period include sorghum, spinach, eggplant, peach, apricot and saffron.
 The most famous Spanish dish, paella, uses two ingredients that were probably popularized during the Al-Andalus period: rice and saffron.

 Illustration of the "Supper of Tarragona" of James I of Aragon in an edition of the Llibre dels fets, published in 1343.

-Moors also developed the basis for the art of pastry-making and introduced escabeche, a food preservation technique relying on vinegar.
+The Moors also developed the basis for the art of pastry-making and introduced escabeche, a food preservation technique relying on vinegar.
 Dishes like ajo blanco, alboronía, alajú, hallulla, albóndigas, mojama, arrope, were some of the many legacies of Moorish cuisine.
 Although Muslim religion did not allow alcoholic drinks, the consumption of wine was widespread as the Qur'anic precepts never got to overrule the preexisting traditions.
 There are many accounts of the "drinking chats" of Abd al-Rahman II, Abd al-Rahman III and Almanzor.

-Observing the kashrut regulations, Jews and judaizantes opted for blood-drained meat without fat, outright rejecting bacon.
-Potajes were an important part of the Jewish cuisine in the Middle Ages, most notably adafina (a local name for a ḥamin dish) along with other Jewish culinary legacies in Spain.
-Almodrote (a formerly popular sauce preparation out of vogue since the late 17th century) was a Sephardic recipe in origin.
+Observing kashrut regulations, the Jews and Conversos drained meat of blood and did not eat pork products.
+Potajes were an important part of Jewish cuisine in the Middle Ages, most notably adafina (a local name for a Cholent dish) along with other Jewish culinary legacies in Spain.
+Almodrote was a Sephardic recipe in origin.

-The history of cookbooks in Spain can be traced back to works such as the Llibre de Sent Soví (1324) and Ruperto de Nola's Llibre de Coch (1520), both written in the Catalan language.
-Other of the earliest cooking books in pre-modern Iberia are the Fiḍālat al-Jiwān fī Ṭayyibāt al-Ṭaʿām wa-l-Alwān by Murcia-born Ibn Razīn al-Tujībī and the anonymous Kitāb al-Ṭabikh fī al-Maghrib wa al-Andalus fī ʽAṣr al-Muwaḥḥidīn, li-muʽallif majhūl, written in Arabic.
+Early cookbooks in Spain include Llibre de Sent Soví (1324) and Ruperto de Nola's Llibre de Coch (1520), both written in the Catalan language.
+Among the earliest cooking books in pre-modern Iberia are the Fiḍālat al-Jiwān fī Ṭayyibāt al-Ṭaʿām wa-l-Alwān by Murcia-born Ibn Razīn al-Tujībī and the anonymous Kitāb al-Ṭabikh fī al-Maghrib wa al-Andalus fī ʽAṣr al-Muwaḥḥidīn, li-muʽallif majhūl, written in Arabic.